PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndSampler.rst

 each type.
 For example, there is a variety of ProcessingMechanisms that can be used to transform, integrate, and evaluate information in various ways (e.g., to implement layers of a feedforward or recurrent neural network, or a drift diffusion decision process); and there are `ModulatoryMechanisms <ModulatoryMechanism>` and `LearningMechanisms
-<LearningMechanism>` that can be used to modulate ProcessingMechanism or modify Projections, respectively.
+<LearningMechanism>` that can be used to modulate the functioning of ProcessingMechanisms and modify Projections,
+respectively.

 Since Mechanisms can implement any function, Projections ensure that they can "communicate" with each other seamlessly.
-A Scheduler, together with Conditions, can be used to specify any pattern of execution among the Mechanisms in a Composition.
-Together, these allow PsyNeuLink to integrate Mechanisms of different types, levels of analysis, and/or time scales of operation, composing heterogeneous Components into a coherent Compositions.
-This affords modelers the flexibility to commit each Component of their model to a form of processing and/or level of analysis that is appropriate for that Component, while providing the opportunity to test and explore how they interact with one another at the system level.
+Furthermore, the `Scheduler`, together with `Conditions <Condition>`, can be used to specify any sequence of execution among the Mechanisms and/or sub-Compositions within a Composition.
+Together, these allow PsyNeuLink to implement and integrate processes of different types, levels of analysis, and/or time scales of operation, composing them into a coherent system.
+This affords modelers the flexibility to commit each part of their model to a form of processing and/or level of analysis that is appropriate for that part, while providing the opportunity to test and explore how they interact with one another at the level of the entire system.

 The figure below provides an example of the kinds of elements available in PsyNeuLink, and some that are planned for future inclusion.
 The `QuickReference` provides a more detailed overview of PsyNeuLink objects and its other